jonlpersson/ed-latimore/site/_drafts/25-boxing-tips-for-both-beginners-and-professionals.md

 description:
 image:
 ---
 These are a collection of tips and I ideas I put together from my 12-years of boxing experience as both an amateur and professional.
-In addition to my personal boxing experience, I've started to dabble in coaching and training fighters and helping people reach their fitness goals with boxing.
+In addition to my personal boxing experience, I've started to dabble in coaching and training fighters and helping people reach their fitness goals with boxing.&nbsp;

 In many ways, I’m an outsider t.
 I didn’t have my first boxing match until I was 22, and while I was fighting, I earned a degree in physics.
 I did this so that I’d have a better future for myself after boxing, but it’s enabled me to look at boxing with a critical eye and look at what’s important and what needs to be improved.